Varese: Economy

-and many more as it is one of the most industrialised areas in Northern Italy.

 Varese is close to Malpensa International Airport, which serves the international traffic of Milan, Italy.

 Education

 Varese is home to a European School, the European School, Varese, which was established in 1960 for the children of European Union staff, who work mainly at one of the three institutes of the Joint Research Centre in nearby Ispra.

-It is one of the two sites of the University of Insubria, located in the heart of the Garden City, and is hosting in the newly built Campus Bizzozero the faculties of Medicine, Economics, Natural Sciences etc.
+It is one of the two sites of the University of Insubria, located in the heart of the Garden City, and hosts in the newly built Campus Bizzozero the faculties of Medicine, Economics, Natural Sciences, etc.

-Gorla Minore, a comune (municipality) in Varese, hosts the Catholic charter school, Collegio Rotondi, which was established in 1599.